Cäcilia Rentmeister

-Cäcilia (Cillie) Rentmeister (born 1948 in Berlin) is a German art historian, culture scientist and researcher of cultural conditions of women and of gender.
+Cäcilia (Cillie) Rentmeister (born 1948) is a German art historian, culture scientist and researcher of cultural conditions of women and of gender.
 In addition to studying the different realities in which men and women are living, she has concerned herself with the matriarchy.

 Biography

-Rentmeister studied at the Free University of Berlin and the University of Cologne Art History, Archeology and American Studies.
+Born in Berlin, Rentmeister studied at the Free University of Berlin and the University of Cologne Art History, Archeology and American Studies.
 She received her PhD in 1980 at the University of Bremen.
 Rentmeister lives in Berlin and Brandenburg, and, since 1994, teaches at the University of Applied Sciences Erfurt at the Faculty of Applied Social Sciences "Cross-cultural Gender Studies" and "Interactive Media".

 Rentmeister engaged since the early 1970s as activist in the Second-wave feminism.
 From 1974, she wrote articles and essays on feminist art history, archaeology and cultural studies, which were also published in other languages.
 From 1977 on she lectured in art schools, teacher colleges and universities in Berlin, Hamburg, and Bremen.
 She was one of the initiators of the interdisciplinary women's summer programs ("Frauen Sommeruniversität") at Technische Universität Berlin und the Free University Berlin, which were attended from 1976 to 1983 by about 30,000 women, and gave a sustained impetus for women's studies and gender research in all scientific disciplines.